What is your full name and title at your current job?

 I eventually landed in a continuing care rehab center (CCRC), where I was able to serve as a manager of the rehabilitation program in the multiple settings of skilled nursing facilities (SNFs), assisted living facilities (ALFs), and independent living units (ILUs) for the older adult population.

-I was really attracted to the research and evidence-based care that was continually being established in physical therapy for the older adult, so I moved into a clinical leadership role for a large rehabilitation company.
+I was really attracted to the physical therapy research and evidence-based care that was continually being established for the older adult, so I moved into a clinical leadership role for a large rehabilitation company.

 This allowed me to focus on translation of evidence into rehabilitation intervention for a larger population.